American Crime Case #35: The 2011 U.S.-NATO War on Libya

 By 2016, it was estimated that nearly 2.44 million people—a third of Libya’s population—had been impacted by these reactionary conflicts.
 There are now shortages of food, water, and electricity.
 People often can’t get medicines, public services, or medical care—even though in the summer of 2015 the UN estimated that 2.5 million Libyans did not have any access to health care and some 400,000 needed food aid.
 This nightmare has driven nearly a half a million Libyans from their homes—forcing people to live in garages, public spaces, shelters, or unfinished buildings.

-For years Libya’s location as the North African country closest to Europe made it a major hub for refugees, asylum seekers, and migrants from countries in that part of the world on their way to Europe.
+For years Libya’s location as the North African country closest to Europe made it a major hub for refugees, asylum seekers, and migrants from North Africa and the Middle East desperately trying to escape war, poverty and the impacts of global warming.
 In the first 10 months of 2017, most of the more than 160,000 people coming to Europe by sea had departed from Libya; and 2,772 died or went missing trying to cross.
 It was reported that nearly 350,000 migrants and asylum seekers remained in Libya.
+At this writing in September 2023, it’s estimated that there are now more than700,000 migrants in Libya—nearly 10 percent of the population.

 Amnesty International’s report “Libya 2017-2018” said, “Three rival governments and hundreds of militias and armed groups continued to compete for power and control over territory, lucrative trade routes and strategic military locations....
 All sides to the conflict carried out indiscriminate attacks in heavily populated areas leading to deaths of civilians and unlawful killings.”